wazo-platform/wazo-doc/source/administration/hardware/echo_canceller.rst

 Activate the Hardware Echo-cancellation
 =======================================

-Know that you installed the firmware hardware echo-canceller you must activate it in :file:`/etc/asterisk/chan_dahdi.conf` file::
+Now that you installed hardware echo-canceller firmware you must activate it in :file:`/etc/asterisk/chan_dahdi.conf` file::

     echocancel = 1